kanselarij-vlaanderen/csv-parser-service/README.md

 ### Run the application in development mode

-For development, add a docker-compose.override.yml to your main project (app-persberchten), or add the following service to your existng docker-compose.override.yaml.
+For development, add a docker-compose.override.yml to your main project (app-persberichten), or add the following service to your existing docker-compose.override.yaml.
 (You might have to change the volume path to the root path of this application).

 ```yaml